007 MAGAZINE - The World's Foremost James Bond Resource!

 UK 33rpm 12" Long Playing Records

 The soundtrack LPs for the first five James Bond films were issued in both mono and stereo versions, but the only changes to the record sleeve were a different catalogue number and revised lettering.
 Dr. No did not have a vinyl LP release in the UK until July 1965.
 From Russia With Love was therefore the first James Bond soundtrack album to be released in the UK in October 1963.
 It should be noted that the first track of the album ‘Opening Titles: James Bond Is Back - From Russia With Love and James Bond Theme’ is a different arrangement to that heard over the main titles in the film.
 The album version does not feature the prominent organ solo played by Alan Haven (1935-2016) on the film recording.
 Additionally, the tracks ‘The Golden Horn’, ‘Guitar Lament’ and ‘Leila Dances’ do not feature in the film.
 The naming of four tracks on Side One of the UK Thunderball LP were changed for the US release.
-Collectors should note that the US LP releases of Goldfinger and You Only Live Twice originally had a different track listing to their UK counterparts.
+Collectors should note that the US LP releases of Goldfinger and You Only Live Twice originally had different track listings to their UK counterparts.
 The UK LP of Goldfinger omitted John Barry's jazz instrumental version of the main theme, although this did appear on the 7" EP.
 The US LP of Goldfinger included the jazz instrumental but omitted the tracks ‘Golden Girl’, ‘Death of Tilly’, ‘The Laser Beam’ and ‘Pussy Galore's Flying Circus’.
 The US LP of You Only Live Twice featured Nancy Sinatra's reprise of the title song as the last track of the album, whereas the UK version replaced this with John Barry's ‘Twice Is The Only Way To Live’.
 The 2002-03 Capitol-EMI remastered CDs restored all these missing tracks.

 Licence To Kill (1989) marked the last time a James Bond soundtrack would have its first release issued on vinyl until the long-awaited No Time To Die in 2021.
 Subsequent films have had their albums released exclusively on compact disc with the title song artistes releasing their own CD singles, padded out with remixes and redundant extended versions of the title song.
 Although all James Bond title themes have been released as a 7" singles since 1989; these were not all commercially available, and frequently only supplied as promotional copies.